 This can be done as follows:

-- Giving Intestinal Cleanse twice daily for the first week in every month.
+- Giving Intestinal Cleanse twice daily for the first week in every month, and Organ Cleanse twice daily for 7 days every other month (the 2 remedies can be given together when due).
 This helps the body to eliminate unwanted ‘guests’ and supports natural defence mechanisms which are hostile to foreign invaders.

 - Discouraging your pet from: